waku-org/specs/standards/application/messaging-api.md

 ### Requirements

-This API is designed for generic use and ease of implementation across `nwaku`, `js-waku`, and traditional `REST` architectures.
+This API is designed for generic use and ease across all implementations and traditional `REST` architectures.
 From this point forward,
 relevant code blocks will be provided in `JSON` format, `HTTP` format or by using `TypeScript` syntax.